cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -The AI uses Chronotanks in groups to make them more effective.
 Now this can be enabled or disabled using the .ini file.
 -The AI Chronotank minimal groupsize is now editable by the .ini file.
 -AIBoostLevel is dynamic by the number of allies/enemies he personally sees, this to rebalance unfair groups a bit.
 (Can be enabled/disabled/tweaked using the .ini file.)
--FFA detection, it automatically disables Dynamic AI in these cases.
+-FFA detection, it automatically disables Dynamic AI in these cases because there are no teams.
--Several minor tweaks to increase the intelligence for the AI resultinh cash-cheat could be set back to a lower value.
-It's more equeal with human now. :-)
+-Several tweaks to increase the intelligence for the AI a lot. :-) -Because of the better intelligence the AI cash-cheat could be set back to a way lower value.
+It's almost equeal with human now. :-)

 Hotfix:
 -Sometime Harvesters went to the another side of the map instead of going to closest Tiberium field.
 This is fixed now (Thanks to Cyberarm)